Adamskoullos/ProDev/README.md

 During planning there were many ideas that after consideration were pushed back to potential future releases due to time restrictions for the project, which include:

 * Admin/project Manager authentication and UI
-* User stats view showing performance metrics for analysis for events such as tasks completed, projects completed, bugs solved using charts to show data such as rolling 12 week, weekly averages, distribution curves of daily numbers etc
+* User stats view showing performance metrics such as tasks completed, projects completed, bugs solved.
+Using charts to show data such as rolling 12 week, weekly averages, distribution curves of daily numbers etc
 * In-app chat notification and a badge to show the number unread messages (since the chat view last mounted the DOM)
-* More user-friendly interactive feedback when interacting with forms, instead of the standard Firebase and Email.js built in messages.
+* More user-friendly interactive feedback when interacting with forms, instead of the just a string error message
+* For completed projects to be moved to a completed projects collection as if archived for future reference instead of simply being removed from the projects collection

 ## Styling